-A record-breaking 300 patients, physicians, medical trainees, and supporters of the Global Health Initiative (GHI) Fund at Northwestern University Feinberg School of Medicine gathered on October 4 at The Peninsula Chicago to celebrate the GHI and the impact of philanthropy over the past year.
-The GHI provides resources for global health research initiatives and education programs that benefit medical students, residents, fellows, and faculty members at Feinberg.
-Founded over nine years ago by Robert J. Havey, MD, assistant professor of Clinical Medicine, the Global Health Initiative has raised more than $1 million in philanthropic funds over the last year.
+On September 26, nearly 300 patients, physicians, medical trainees, and supporters of the Global Health Initiative (GHI) Fund at Northwestern University Feinberg School of Medicine came together at The Peninsula Chicago to celebrate impact.
+This year’s event was particularly special as it marked the 10-year anniversary of the GHI, which was established by Robert J. Havey, MD, associate professor of Clinical Medicine, to provide resources for global health research initiatives and education programs that benefit medical students, residents, fellows, and faculty members at Feinberg.

-Dr. Havey and his fellow faculty physicians at Northwestern Medicine Primary & Specialty Care have given generously of their time and vision to support the GHI.
+Since 2008, the GHI has raised over $7 million.
+Dr. Havey and his fellow faculty physicians at Northwestern Medicine Primary & Specialty Care have given generously of their resources and time to support and propel the vision of the GHI.

 Global Health Initiative Host Committee